symfony/symfony-docs/page_creation.rst

 Rendering a Template
 --------------------

-If you're returning HTML from your controller, you'll probably want to render a template.
+If you are returning HTML from your controller, you will probably want to render a template.
 Fortunately, Symfony comes with `Twig`_: a templating language that's minimal, powerful and actually quite fun.